rachelannhodson/San_Francisco_Housing_Analysis/README.md

 ```python
 jupyter lab
 ```
 then JupyterLab will automatically open in your browswer.
-Use the left side menu bar to search for the `san_francisco_housing.ipynb` file.
+Use the left side menu bar to search for the `san_francisco_housing_analysis.ipynb` file.
 Open this file.
-Then you can use the formaulas in the `.ipynb` file to analyze your CSV file(s) and gather the informaiton you need to determine housing areas that will work best for you and your client.
+Then you can use the formaulas in the `.ipynb` file to analyze your `.csv` file(s) and gather the informaiton you need to determine housing areas that will work best for you and your client.

 See an example of a Line Plot showing the correlation between gross rent and home sale prices per square foot by neighborhood here: